espressif/esp-mdf/docs/en/api-reference/mcommon/index.rst

 1. Memory Management: manages memory allocation and release, and can help find a memory leak;
 2. Error Codes: checks the error codes of all the modules, and therefore can help find out what could possibly go wrong;
 3. Event Loop: uses an identical function for all the modules to deal with an event.
+4. Data persistence: provide an API to save any type of data on Flash.

 .. ------------------------- Mconfig API Reference ---------------------------